edsadev/edsadev/README.md

 As a person, I am dynamic, efficient, and highly communicative, with a passion for technology and a continuous thirst for learning.
 My ability to work collaboratively and deliver high-quality work under budget and on time makes me an asset to any project.

-If you're interested in my profile and want to collaborate on a project, feel free to contact me at e.salamanca@edsadev.com or send me a direct message, and I'll be happy to get in touch.✨
+If you're interested in my profile and want to collaborate on a project, feel free to contact me at e.salamanca@edsadev.com, I'll be happy to get in touch.✨

 "At the end, I strive to make a positive impact on the present and future through simple actions as a human being." 🚀